What Is DI Container?

 $database = $container->getService('Database');

-As you can see, it's not difficult to write a DIC.
-It's notable that the objects themselves don't know that a container is creating them.
-Thus, it is possible to create any object in PHP this way without affecting their source code.
+As you can see, writing a DIC isn't difficult.
+It's worth noting that the objects themselves are unaware that a container is creating them.
+Consequently, it's possible to create any PHP object this way without modifying its source code.

-Manually creating and maintaining a container class can become a nightmare rather quickly.
-Therefore, in the next chapter we will talk about Nette DI Container, which can generate and update itself almost automatically.
+Manually creating and maintaining the container class can quickly become a nightmare.
+Therefore, in the next chapter, we will discuss the Nette DI Container, which can generate and update itself almost automatically.